Exercise For Diabetes Mellitus

 ||100 - 125 mg%

-• Diabetes in Native Americans: Most often, the cause of type-2 diabetes is lifestyle (ie., a combination of sedentary lifestyle with overeating, leading to obesity).
+• Diabetes in Native Americans: Most often, the cause of type-2 diabetes is lifestyle (ie., a combination of sedentary lifestyle and overeating, leading to obesity).
 However, genetic factors also play a role.
-As of April 2007, at least 10 genes involved in the development of diabetes have been identified in humans.
-A prime example is the prevalence of diabetes mellitus in Native Americans, particularly Pima Indians.
-In 2004, the rate of diabetes in American Indians and Alaskan Natives was 17.1%, substantially higher than the 8% prevalence in the general US population (Acton KJ, et al. 2006).
+At least 10 genes involved in the development of diabetes mellitus have been identified in humans.
+A prime example is the high prevalence of diabetes in Native Americans, particularly Pima Indians.
+The rate of diabetes in American Indians is the highest of any ethnic group in the US.

 And if the stats listed above aren't depressing enough, then consider what is going on worldwide: